Childhood Obesity and Weight Problems

 Enroll children in after school sports or other activities.
 If your budget allows, sign children up to play a sport or get involved in an activity where they are physically active.
 The local YMCA, YWCA, or Boys’ and Girls’ Club are safe places for children to exercise and play.

-- Sign up for a 5 or 10K walk/run with your child.
+Sign up for a 5 or 10K walk/run with your child.
 Sometimes having a goal in mind can motivate even the most reluctant exercisers.
-Find a kid-friendly walk/run “race” in your area and tell your child you’ll be “training” for it together.
-Be sure to celebrate when you accomplish this feat.
+Find a kid-friendly walk/run event in your area and tell your child you’ll be “training” for it together.
+Be sure to celebrate when you accomplish this feat

-The more time your children spend watching TV, playing video games, or using computers or mobile devices, the less time they’ll spend on active pastimes.
-Limits on television and computer time lead directly to your child spending more time being physically active.
+The less time your children spend watching TV, playing video games, or using computers or mobile devices, the more time they’ll spend on active pastimes.
 Remember how important it is for you to be a positive role model—yes, you may have to cut down on your own viewing habits—and have a good attitude about the change.

 Limit daily screen time.
 Studies show a link between screen time and obesity, so set limits on your child’s TV-watching, gaming, and web surfing.
 Experts recommend no more than two hours per day.